pingidentity/pingidentity-devops-getting-started/docs/QUICKSTART.md

 A `setup` script is available to help you get your envionment to make quick and easy use of the Ping Identity DevOps projects.

-To do this simply run `setup`

 ```text
 cd pingidentity-devops-getting-started
 ./setup
 ```

-Now, you can use the `dhelp` alias to get help with your DevOps Docker commands.
+Now, you can use the `dhelp` alias to get help with your DevOps Docker and Kubernetes commands.

 ## Run a Docker Standalone Image - PingFederate